 This post includes affiliate links.

 But most of the time when you create a top down beanie, you need a quick, easy and fast ribbing that looks great.
-Very often, or better most of of the time, people use the front and back post stitches.
+Very often, or actually most of of the time, people use the front and back post stitches.

 There is nothing wrong with the front and back post stitches, besides that they always look a bit chunky and do not look as nice as the ribbing for bottom up hats.